andrewcbuensalida/course-spring-boot/README.md

 ##
-JDBCTemplate is for manual sql queries to the database, like in 7_databases_sql.
+JDBCTemplate is for manual sql queries to the database, like in 7_databases_sql > 9_dao_delete.
 This needs a schema.sql in the resources folder.

-JPA hibernate, like in 11_deployment, is a higher level abstraction.
+JPA hibernate by extending CrudRepository, like in 11_deployment, is a higher level abstraction.

 putting this in application.properties spring.jpa.hibernate.ddl-auto=update will create database schema for us